 Marking Scheme

 With a total of 110 questions, the maximum marks set for the exam are 150.
 There is a section-wise internal bifurcation of marks that varies from one section to another.
-Further. there will be negative marking and for every wrong answer, 25% of the mark allotted to a question will be deducted.
+Further. there will be negative markings and for every wrong answer, 25% of the mark allotted to a question will be deducted.
 The table mentioned below will guide you about the marking scheme related to the SNAP exam pattern:

 Sections | Marks Per Question (Normal Question) | Marks Per Question (Special Question) | Total Marks |